-The Merritt Parkway is a beautiful, scenic two land roadway in Connecticut.
+The Merritt Parkway is a beautiful, scenic two lane roadway in Connecticut.
 As one of the first roads to combine the beauty and leisure of scenic recreational parkways with the efficiency of high-speed motorways, the Merritt Parkway represented a significant development in the evolution of American highway design.

 Welcome to Connecticut’s Merritt Parkway